Barcelona architecture photography tour

-Magic Fountain & National Palace [or Torre Agbar and Diagonal Mar]: To end our Architectural Photography Tour, we add either the Magic fountain at the base of the National Palace, or the Torre Agbar at the high-tech Diagonal Mar neighbourhood.
+Magic Fountain & National Palace [or Torre Agbar and Diagonal Mar]: To end our Barcelona Architecture Photography Tour, we add either the Magic fountain at the base of the National Palace, or the Torre Agbar at the high-tech Diagonal Mar neighbourhood.
 In terms of architectural design, both sites could not be more different from each other.
 However shooting either one, which have a stunning range of colour against the deep blue sky during Blue Hour would make for an excellent ending to a memorable tour.

 To see our full range of itineraries, you can return to the Barcelona Photography Tours page.